-When inventory information does not reach the ERP system quickly, you may need to hold onto more product as a buffer to account for this lag and to reduce the risk of an order-inventory mismatch.
+When inventory information does not reach the ERP system quickly, it's harder to manage inventory.
+You may need to hold onto more product as a buffer to account for this lag and to reduce the risk of an order-inventory mismatch.

-When ecommerce and ERP systems are integrated, transactions are immediately visible to the ERP system.
-Inventory can be managed in real time, and you can store less product.
+When eCommerce and ERP systems are integrated, transactions are immediately visible to the ERP system.
+Inventory can be managed on a real-time basis and you can store less product.

-3. Reduce "WISMO" calls.
+3. Reduce "WISMO" calls

 ERP systems often initiate order shipping and fulfillment.
-This information is critical for your customers who need to know when their orders will be delivered.
-If your ERP system doesn't flow this information to your ecommerce platform in real time, then your customers won't be able to track their orders online, whether they bought from your web store, a retail outlet, or one of your warehouses.
+This information is critical for your customers, who need to know when their orders will be delivered.
+If your ERP system doesn't flow this information to your eCommerce platform in real time, then your customers won't be able to track their orders online, whether they bought from your web store, a retail outlet, or one of your warehouses.

 If customers are unsure where their orders are, they will probably call customer service.
-These "Where is my order?"
-(WISMO) calls can be time-consuming to field.
+These "where is my order" (WISMO) calls can be time-consuming to field.
 And they can be frustrating for everyone if your customer service team also doesn't have real-time access to the shipping and fulfillment data from your ERP system.

-Integrating ecommerce and ERP systems gives your ecommerce platform instant access to ERP information.
-Your customers have a window into what's happening with their orders, whether they bought online or from another channel.
+Integrating eCommerce and ERP systems means your eCommerce platform can get instant access to ERP information.
+You can give your customers a window into what's happening with their orders, whether they bought online or from another channel.
 You can also use this information to send push notifications with updates on shipping status and delivery dates.